zephyrproject-rtos/zephyr/doc/kernel_v2/memory/maps.rst

 A memory map has the following key properties:

-* A **buffer** that provides the memory for the memory map's blocks.

 * The **block size** of each block, measured in bytes.
+  It must be at least 4 bytes long.

 * The **number of blocks** available for allocation.

-The number of blocks and block size values must be greater than zero.
+  It must be greater than zero.

-The block size must be at least 4 bytes, to allow the kernel to maintain a linked list of unallocated blocks.
+* A **buffer** that provides the memory for the memory map's blocks.
+  It must be at least "block size" times "number of blocks" bytes long.

 A thread that needs to use a memory block simply allocates it from a memory map.
 When the thread finishes with a memory block,